Szczytu/RFID-Enabled-Automated-Iron-Temperature-Control/README.md

 - Bridge rectifier MP1010G-DC
 - MR010NAL ferrite material
 - AC/DC converter
+- 2x Resistor 43k Ohm
+- Resistor 1k Ohm
+- Resistor 220 Ohm

+> [!CAUTION]
+> Of course, you can choose other components, but you must remember to protect the microcontroller from too much current and select, for example, a suitable triac with a driver operating at 230V and 10-20A.

 # An example of using automated iron in IoT
 <p align="center">